-1 Cllr Julia Judd to Cllr Joe Harris Supplementary question 1: Cllr Judd asked for clarification as to Subject to the same limits as district and county councils in this regard.
+1.s Cllr Julia Judd to Cllr Joe Harris Supplementary question 1: Cllr Judd asked for clarification as to We encourage Town and Parish Councils to use their precepting powers to raise funds through council tax for routine expenditure, as they are not subject to the same limits as district and county councils in this regard.
 Councillor Harris will arrange to set up a meeting for Cllr Judd with the the process and regulations around CIL. officer responsible for CIL payments Kim Langford Tejrar.
-B C C Cllr Gina Blomefield to Cllr Juliet Layton, Cabinet Member for Housing and Planning Many councils including Harlow District Council have introduced civil penalties for rogue landlords who fail to keep their properties to the Decent Home Standard with potential fines of up to £30,000 for non-compliance.
+2 Cllr Gina Blomefield to Cllr Juliet Layton, Cabinet Member for Housing and Planning Many councils including Harlow District Council have introduced civil penalties for rogue landlords who fail to keep their properties to the Decent Home Standard with potential fines of up to £30,000 for non-compliance.
 Cotswold District Council is fully committed to ensuring that housing conditions across the district meet appropriate standards, prioritising the health and well-being of residents.
 While the council does not directly own any social housing stock, we work closely with registered social housing providers to address any issues raised by tenants in these properties.
 Whilst I very much hope that there are very few tenants suffering from sub-standard housing across the Cotswolds, where it does happen it can be a very serious issue for the tenants' health and wellbeing, and access to help to remedy their problems is essential.
 Does CDC have a process whereby The Environmental Health Service at Cotswold District Council oversees the Private Sector Housing Regulation Team , which plays a key role in addressing housing issues across both private and social tenancies.
 This team is responsible for investigating complaints about poor housing conditions, inspecting Houses in Multiple Occupation (HMOs), addressing public health concerns such as pest infestations, handling illegal evictions, and managing the licensing of residential park homes.